dylanfsun/dylanfsun.github.io/README.md

 4. The RMarkdown files are _site.yml, index.Rmd, and any other .Rmd files.
 Clicking "Build Website" creates .html versions of any .Rmd files.
   * _site.yml contains information for the table of contents panel
   * All .Rmd files, once built into .html files, produce pages that can be accessed via the table of contents panel.
-  * To edit invidual pages, just knit the .Rmd when you're done (or directly edit the notebook and just save)
+  * To edit individual pages, just knit the .Rmd when you're done (or directly edit the notebook and just save)

+I followed instructions found [here](http://rmarkdown.rstudio.com/rmarkdown_websites.html).